dwkim78/ASTRiDE/README.md

 | x_min and x_max | The minimum and maximum x coordinates of a streak |
 | y_min and y_max | The minimum and maximum y coordinates of a streak |

-Using the above information, you can make your own figures if needed.
+Using the above information, you can plot your own figures.

 ### 5. Test with Crowded Field Image